Just Moved to Texas? Let Us Help You Get Your State License

 • $25 application fee.

 To prove Texas residency, you will need an approved and accepted document with your Texas address on it.
-We recommend checking out this resource to find out what documents suffice for each proof, and this DPS checklist to make sure you have everything with you before heading to the DPS.
+We recommend checking out this resource to find out what documents suffice for each proof and this DPS checklist to make sure you have everything with you before heading to the DPS.

-Keep in mind that you need original copies of these documents in most cases.
+Remember that you need original copies of these documents in most cases.
 For example, if you are bringing in a birth certificate for your proof of identity, photocopies will not be accepted.

 3. Go to Your Local DPS